List of KPI (Key Performance Indicators) Used in Hotel Front office

 3. Bedroom Occupancy Rate:

 This operating ratio compares the number of rooms sold to the number of rooms available.
-Managers rely on this ratio in determining whether, or not, the premises are being utilised efficiently and whether expansion is possible.
+Managers rely on this ratio in determining whether, or not, the premises are being utilized efficiently and whether expansion is possible.

 The bedroom occupancy rate is calculated by dividing the number of rooms sold by the number of rooms available, as follows.